 While paid solutions are almost always better, there are free antiviruses on the market.
 We think you shouldn’t go unprotected just because your wallet can’t support a full plan, but there are drawbacks to free offerings.

 Let’s start with the good, though.
 The main selling point for free antiviruses is that, well, they’re free.
-Companies such as Avast, Malwarebytes and Norton have pushed free alternatives for protection.
+Companies such as Avast, Malwarebytes, Avira and Norton have pushed free antivirus for protection.
 You download an installer and that’s it, no money spent.

 Like anything that’s free, there are limitations, though.
 What you’re getting is a stripped-down version of the paid software and constant solicitations to upgrade.
+Avira Free, for example, provides only on-demand scanning.
 Companies claim that both paid and free versions are updated with new malware signatures, but they’re not always done at the same pace.

 The difference is small, but paid antiviruses put up higher detection numbers than their free counterparts.
 Assuming that both applications are updated with the same malware signatures, we can guess that those updates roll out first to paid users and second to free ones.